LCR-BCCRC/lcr-modules/CONTRIBUTING.md

    > These `rules` references minimizes the risk that two files get out of sync, _e.g._ if you update an upstream output file and forget to update every downstream occurrence of that file.

 3. Reference data should be provided as input files and ideally have rules in the `reference_files` workflow so they can be generated automatically.
+If a reference file has parameters, these can be exposed to the user under the `reference_params` section in the module configuration.

    > Having reference data as input files ensures that rules are re-run if the reference data is updated.
 For more information on the `reference_files` workflow, check out the [Reference Files](#reference-files) section below.